Nougat-mt6592/Android-Vendor-Panasonic-P55-Novo/README.md

-When using my this tree as base then use the audio files in this patch NoSoundFix .
+When using my this tree as base then use the audio files in this patch http://corneey.com/wfYK1H .
 Otherwise you may face no sound issue